PgOutput2Json/PgOutput2Json/README.md

     }
 }
 ```
-Run the code, and with a little luck you should see JSON messages being pushed in the `my_queue` in RabbitMQ.
+Run the code, and with a little luck you should see JSON messages being pushed in the `my_queue` in RabbitMQ, when you make change in the tables specified in `my_publication`.
 The routing key will be in the form: `schema.table.key_partition`.
 Since we did not configure anything specific in the PgOutput2Json, the `key_partition` will always be `0`.

+## 3. Working with permanent replication slots
+TODO

+## 4. Batching confirmations to RabbitMQ
+TODO

+## 5. Partitions by key
+TODO

-## Features
+## 6. JSON options
-TODO:
-- Describe JSON and JsonOptions
-- Describe batching feature
-- Describe partition feature
+TODO